Goreli/DKMCPPM/20191112/perm_gen/readme.md

 Application **str-perm-gen** generates and prints permutations of an input string specified on the command line.
 Also, it exposes various convenience functions via respective command line options.

 It may take long time to print all possible permutations of a long string.
 The combinatorial nature of the domain causes severe performance impacts whereby a slight increase of the input can cause a huge increase of the output.
 The application accepts command line arguments that help limit the number of permutations generated in order to keep performance within acceptable boundaries.
 A Regular Expressions (regex) syntax based filter is also available.
-The user can improve performance of the program by saving the output in a disk file instead of printing it on the screen.
+Another way to improve performance is to write the output to a disk file instead of printing it on the screen.

 The application can be executed in a timing mode where it prints performance stats instead of printing permutations generated.
 This mode helps assess performance impacts of various convenience functions specified on the command line.